Robert Williams III NBA Playoffs Player Props: Celtics vs. Hawks

 Robert Williams III Insights vs. the Hawks

-- The Hawks are the 25th-best defensive team in the league, allowing 118.1 points per game.
+- Conceding 118.1 points per game, the Hawks are the 25th-ranked squad in the NBA defensively.

-- Giving up 44.1 rebounds per contest, the Hawks are the 19th-ranked team in the NBA.
+- The Hawks give up 44.1 rebounds per game, ranking 19th in the NBA.

-- The Hawks give up 26 assists per contest, 22nd-ranked in the NBA.
+- Looking at assists, the Hawks have allowed 26 per game, 22nd in the NBA.

 Robert Williams III vs. the Hawks